lucasjellema/fontys-spring2023-microservices-messaging-kafka/lab3-node-and-kafka/readme.md

 What goes on in the *consumer.js* application?

-* instantiate the KafkaJS client by pointing it towards the brokers in the Kafka clusters; the IP addresses are configured in the docker-compose.yml file
+* instantiate the KafkaJS client by pointing it towards the brokers in the Kafka clusters; the ports are configured in the docker-compose.yml file
 * create a consumer through the KafkaJS client, as a member of consumer group *test-group*
 * connect the consumer
 * subscribe the consumer to a specific topic, indicating that all messages (`fromBeginning:true`) are requested.
-When fromBeginning is true, the group will use the earliest offset.
+When fromBeginning is true, the group will use the earliest offset still available in topic (which could be 0) .
 If set to false, it will use the latest offset.
 The default is false.
 * define the function that should be invoked for each messages received, using `consumer.run( eachMessage: <function>)` ; in that function, write message details to the console.

 Run the Kafka Consumer application:

 ```
 node consumer.js
 ```

 This should print all messages on the *test-topic* to the console.
 You should see something similar to the following output - with different timestamps obviously - reporting on the consumption of a message that was first produced from *producer.js*:

 ```